 The Company's term loans have a maturity date of September 29, 2029.
 Each term loan requires monthly payments of principal and interest.
 Interest on the aggregate outstanding amount of the term loans is based on the prime rate plus an applicable margin.
-The interest rate in effect on the term loans was 5.25% at December 28, 2012.
+The interest rate in effect on the term loans was 5.25% at December 27, 2013.

 The term loans are guaranteed in part under the United States Department of Agriculture Rural Development program and are secured with a first priority lien on land, buildings, machinery and equipment of the Company's domestic subsidiaries and a second lien on working capital and certain patents and trademarks of the Company and its subsidiaries.
-Any proceeds from the sale of secured property are first applied against the related term loans and then against the Revolvers.
+Any proceeds from the sale of secured property are first applied against the related term loans and then against the Revolvers (as defined below).
+The Company's term loans include covenants related to its current ratio, debt to net worth ratio, fixed charge ratio, minimum net worth and capital expenditures.

 The aggregate term loan borrowings are subject to a pre-payment penalty.
-The penalty is currently 7% of the pre-payment amount, and the penalty will decrease by 1% annually on the anniversary date of the effective date of the loan agreement.
+The penalty is currently 6% of the pre-payment amount, and the penalty will decrease by 1% annually on the anniversary date of the effective date of the loan agreement.